 - Faster pallet transporting and handling

 - Easier double deep packing

 Such robots are AI-based and are designed to pick multi-size packages, use visual recognition to identify goods and control them via custom software.
-Just look at Amazon robots warehouses – they handle billions of goods each year and this is all due to smoothly driving robots that move autonomously without crashing into each other as if being real humans who understand where they are going and what row of shelves they need to place packages.
+Just look at Amazon robots warehouses – they handle billions of goods yearly.
+And this is all due to smoothly driving robots that move autonomously without crashing into each other as if being real humans who understand where they are going and on what row of shelves they need to place packages.
 Computers track the performance of robots and their actions, which excludes risks of “losing” goods and uncontrollable inventory.

 AI in Logistics for Demand Forecasting

 How to estimate the number of products that users will want to purchase?
-Analyzing in stock and out of stock goods AI can predict demand, provide accurate forecasts for markdown and help with discount optimization.
-Decisions on inventory and sales can be influenced by trends, so AI prediction is part of predictive analytics.
-It takes some marketing data and real-time data of inner sources of organizations to analyze, compare and give out some estimations.
+Analyzing in-stock and out-of-stock goods, AI can predict demand, provide accurate forecasts for markdown and help with discount optimization.
+Trends can influence decisions on inventory and sales, so AI prediction is part of predictive analytics.
+It takes some marketing data and real-time data from internal sources of organizations to analyze, compare and give out some estimations.

 Logistics organizations operating big data can benefit from predictive analytics in making data-driven and well-thought decisions.
 They will experience accurate sale estimations for the future, know risks in shipment, or discover shortages of which products can happen over a while.